jojeesorg/chef-hipchat-plugin/docs/deployment/heroku.md

 1. Clone the [chef-hipchat-plugin][chef-hipchat-plugin] if you havent, `cd` into that directory.
 1. Login to the heroku cli: `heroku login`
 1. Create the heroku instance: `heroku create`
-1. Take note of the application URL, edit the `config.json` line 96, with that URL.
+1. Take note of the heroku application URL, edit the `config.json` line 96, with that URL.
 1. Commit this change to `master`: `git commit -ma 'edited heroku location'`
 1. Verify that a new remote was created called `heroku`: `git remote -v`
 1. Push the code to heroku's remote: `git push heroku master`